 Welcome to elasticluster’s documentation!¶

-elasticluster aims to provide a user-friendly command line tool to create, manage and setup computional clusters hosted on cloud infrastructures (like Amazon’s Elastic Compute Cloud EC2) or a private OpenStack cloud).
+elasticluster aims to provide a user-friendly command line tool to create, manage and setup computional clusters hosted on cloud infrastructures (like Amazon’s Elastic Compute Cloud EC2, Google Compute Engine or an OpenStack cloud).
 Its main goal is to get your own private cluster up and running with just a few commands; a YouTube video demoes the basic features of elasticluster.

 elasticluster is in active development, but the following features at the current state:

 - Simple configuration file to define cluster templates